I would be glad to autograph copies of my picture book, NAME THAT DOG, at your school's Scholastic Book Fair.

 Saturday, November 30, 2013 is Small Business Saturday – a day to celebrate and support small businesses and all they do for their communities.

 Small Business Saturday is an American shopping holiday held on the Saturday after Thanksgiving.
 Conceived by American Express, the first Small Business Saturday was celebrated on November 27th in 2010 as a counterpart to Black Friday and Cyber Monday, which target big retail and online shopping.
 In contrast, Small Business Saturday encourages holiday shoppers to patronize brick and mortar businesses that are small and local.

-Check out authors and events at STL indie bookstores, and the STL indie bookstore facebook page.
+Check out authors and events at STL indie bookstores

 To find a small business or independent bookstore in your area check your local news station, your local newspapers, or search online.